AgoraIO-Community/AR-Remote-Support/README.md

 # AgoraRemoteSupportAR
-This is a demo showing how to build a Vuforia Chalk like app using Agora.io's Video and Real Time Messaging SDK's.
+This is a demo showing how to build a Vuforia Chalk like app using ARKit and Agora.io's Video and Real Time Messaging SDK's.